 Please send your request for a club application to President Tom Gullen.

-In order to be considered for league membership in the following season, clubs must apply before May 15 of the spring prior to desired admission (May 15 of 2020 for consideration for 2020-2021 season).
+In order to be considered for league membership in the following season, clubs must apply before May 15 of the spring prior to desired admission.

 Our Mission is to create an atmosphere in which players support and respect one another while never compromising the rules of the game.
 To encourage and expect our players and parents to respect their opponent, coaches, managers, Board members, and officials.
 To exhibit good sportsmanship, discipline, teamwork and fair play.